SpeciesFileGroup/install_taxonworks/development/native/ubuntu_16_04.md

 cd taxonworks
 ```

 When you do `cd taxonworks` you will see a message regarding a particular version of Ruby.
-Install that version of Ruby with the command provided in the terminal  It will look something like: `rvm install 2.4.2`.
+Install that version of Ruby with the command provided in the terminal.
+It will look something like: `rvm install 2.4.4`.

 ```
 cd ..